 The production of apples and wine (in particular Barbera) is important.

 To be seen.

-Impressive and suggestive, it is now privately owned and used to host events and weddings.
+The Castle of Asinari is supposed to have been built by the Romans.
+It is now privately owned and used to host events and weddings.